 What Counts As Good Magnesium?

-The best form of magnesium that I’ve come across is called magnesium citrate.
+The best form of magnesium that I’ve come across is called magnesium citramate.

-Magnesium citrate is a form of magnesium that absorbs well in the body, and provides you with nearly instant results, the very same night that you take it.
+Magnesium citramate is a form of magnesium that absorbs well in the body, and provides you with nearly instant results, the very same night that you take it.

-I like Thorne Research Magnesium Citrate because it’s the product that I use.
+I like Thorne Research Magnesium Citramate because it’s the product that I use.
 So, I can verify first-hand that it actually works well.

 But What About Melatonin, NyQuil and Red Wine?

-Magnesium citrate is the best form of magnesium to supplement with for achieving better sleep.
+Magnesium citramate is the best form of magnesium to supplement with for achieving better sleep.